martin-olivier/vangelis/README.md

 [END]

-# disable stdout and stderr catch for this test :
+# disable stdout and stderr catch for this test:

 @stdout false
 @stderr false